 “A nation, as a society, forms a moral person, and every member of it is personally responsible for his society.” – Thomas Jefferson, 1792

-The AAPAAN Scholarship Program is comprised of two scholarships: the Jack T. Chen Memorial Scholarship and the Yee Family American Dream Scholarship.
+The AAPAAN Scholarship Program is comprised of four scholarships: the Jack T. Chen Memorial Scholarship, the Yee Family American Dream Scholarship, and the AAPAAN Scholarships.
+Currently, these awards are limited to undergraduates.
+Please submit your applications by January 24, 2022 at 11:59pm.

 The Jack T. Chen Memorial Scholarship

-The AAPAAN Jack T. Chen Memorial Scholarship is a scholarship founded in 2011 to provide financial support to rising 2nd, 3rd, and 4th year students at the University of Virginia (“U.Va.”) to help them achieve their academic and future success.
+The AAPAAN Jack T. Chen Memorial Scholarship is a scholarship founded in 2011 to provide financial support to rising second, third, and fourth year students at the University of Virginia (“UVA.”) to help them achieve their academic and future success.
 The scholarship is awarded annually in the spring and the recipient will be selected by AAPAAN.
 The criteria for selection includes academic merit, financial need, and contributions to the Asian/Asian Pacific American (“APA”) community at U.Va. or elsewhere.
-An award will be given to the recipient in the amount of two thousand dollars ($2000), and the funds need to be used for any school-related purpose (e.g., tuition, text-books, and supplies).
+An award will be given to the recipient in the amount of three thousand dollars ($3000), and the funds need to be used for any school-related purpose (e.g., tuition, text-books, and supplies).

 The Yee Family American Dream Scholarship